Charlottesville car attack: Background and attack

 The August rally had been preceded by a Ku Klux Klan rally in Charlottesville on July 8, 2017.
 That motivated many concerned local residents to ally with activist protesters against the white supremacists' rally the next month.

 Individuals and groups of different beliefs and tactics participated in a demonstration against the rally.
 Many counter-protesters turned out despite the potential threat of violence.
 Protesters and some militant counter-protesters attacked each other.
-According to a police report, on August 12, 2017, "A school resource officer stationed at the intersection of 4th Street NE and Market Street was reassigned," after she radioed for assistance following "'violent skirmishes' breaking out causing her to feel unsafe."
-However, she wasn't replaced leaving the intersection without a police presence.
+According to a police report, on Saturday, August 12, 2017, "A school resource officer stationed at the intersection of 4th Street NE and Market Street was reassigned," after she radioed for assistance following "'violent skirmishes' breaking out causing her to feel unsafe."
+However, she was not replaced leaving the intersection without a police presence.

-According to the report, "unknown persons" displaced a sawhorse barricade set up to block traffic from moving down 4th Street South-East, away from the Downtown Mall toward East Water Street.
+According to the report, "unknown persons" displaced a sawhorse barricade set up to block traffic from moving down 4th Street South-East, away from the Downtown Mall—a pedestrian area spanning eight blocks along Main Street—toward East Water Street.
 They were impeded by a large group of counter-protesters who walked up Fourth Street Southeast towards Market Street.
-A Honda Odyssey and a Toyota Camry behind it were driving down the Fourth Street Southeast crossing.
-A 2010 Dodge Challenger drove down Fourth Street Southeast mall crossing and idled for a short time behind the Toyota at the Downtown Mall.
-It then backed up and traveled more than a block before rapidly accelerating forward.
+Three drivers, Lizete Short, Tadrint "Tay" Washington, and Fields, of three cars, a maroon Honda Odyssey minivan, a silver Toyota Camry sedan, and a silver 2010 Dodge Challenger coupe, respectively, were driving south along Fourth Street and stopped their vehicles for the people on foot at the intersection with Water Street.
+Fields backed up the Dodge over a block, crossing Downtown Mall (Main Street) and idled it for a moment, facing people headed to lunch along the mall and towards the crowd further down Fourth Street.